donomii/portprog/docs/README.md

 ## Options

-There aren't a lot.
-This isn't another distribution, it's just a fancy downloader and unpacker.
-There's no dependency management or build flags or whatever.

 	--no-gcc	Don't download or install gcc
 	--no-golang	Don't download or install golang
 	--no-git 	Don't attempt to clone or update any repositories via git